tusharojha/weather_app/README.md

 # Weather App in Flutter

+Wheter App is a application made in flutter, it enhances your expirence, it has accurate data fetched from open weather database

 An open-source weather app in flutter.
 It is a part of my [YouTube Series](https://www.youtube.com/playlist?list=PL-uHUISvCM2zXkcoZq4aQ0yVqlaTDPjD3) on Flutter.

 ## Getting Started